hrehfeld/QuakeInjector/readme.txt

 Installation
 ***

-Quake Injector requires "Java 6":https://www.java.com/en/download/ and a Quake installation ("Linux howto":http://tldp.org/HOWTO/Quake-HOWTO-2.html, "modern Fitzquake engine":http://www.celephais.net/fitzquake/).
+Quake Injector requires "Java":https://www.java.com/en/download/ and a Quake installation ("Linux howto":http://tldp.org/HOWTO/Quake-HOWTO-2.html, "modern Fitzquake engine":http://www.celephais.net/fitzquake/).

-1) Make sure you have Java 6 installed,
+1) Make sure you have Java installed,
 2) Download Quake Injector Alpha 1
 3) Extract the .zip file,
 4) Double click `quakeinjector.jar`, or simply start it with `java -jar quakeinjector.jar` from the extraction directory.
 On windows, you can also use the supplied `quakeinjector.bat`.